What would you do with £500?

 Need a good comeback to the next person who gives you a 'tip' on an investment?
 Yep, in here.

 A fancy way of listing out all of the things you can invest in.
-But explained, hopefully, in a way that won't send you to sleep, and will actually leave you knowing what the crap finance people are talking about.
+But explained, hopefully, in a way that won't send you to sleep, and will actually leave you knowing what the naff finance people are talking about.

 We cover everything from the Stock Market through to Crypto Currencies and Wine investments.